SporoZoite/Exercice-Cadavre-Exquis-Firstname/README.md

 The mechanic be like: "What do we do ??"

 The guy from the future be like: "Hide yo kids, hide yo wife ! ...
-Sorry wrong reference"
+Sorry wrong reference" <br>

+The mechanic runs to warn the captain <br>
+"It is already too late" said the captain pointing the burglar alarm <br>
+A message is heard: "Evacuate the ship, this is not an exercise!
+I repeat ..." <br>